rintoj/react-ts/README.md

 # React TS

-Create React apps using TypeScript 2, WebPack 2, Reflux, Mocha, Chai, with no build configuration.
+Create React apps using TypeScript 2, WebPack 2, StateX, Mocha, Chai, with pre-configured build scripts for dev and production.
 React TS works on macOS, Windows, and Linux.
 If something doesn’t work please file an issue.

 ## About